The Climate Data Portal is the access point for all NARCliM data including the 2014 projections.

 Mean surface specific humidity (hussmean)

 The daily hussmean datasets contain spatial discontinuities over the ocean (see Figure 2).
 This is likely due to discontinuities in data from the Global Climate Models that are being downscaled.
 These discontinuities coincide with discontinuities in the daily tasmean (mean surface air temperature) datasets.
 Monthly data and data over the land are not affected.

-Figure 2: Example map of ~10 kilometres resolution NARCliM huss data showing an unrealistic spatial discontinuity in the ocean to the east of NSW.
+Figure 2: Example map of approximately 10 kilometre resolution NARCliM huss data showing an unrealistic spatial discontinuity in the ocean to the east of New South Wales.

 Mean sea surface temperature (sstmean)